predict-idlab/pyRDF2Vec/docs/glossary.rst

 It's not always easy to understand all the notions used in ``pyRDF2Vec``.
 This glossary is here to help you to have an idea behind all these notions:

+anonymous walks
+   Transformation walking strategy that transforms label information into positional information.

 Continuous Bag-of-Words (CBOW)
    Model, part of ``Word2vec``, that predicts target words from contextual words in a given window.

 depth
    Refers to the number of hops needed to reach sub-trees.

+community hops
+   Extraction walk strategy that captures implicit relationships between nodes that are not explicitly modeled in the given Knowledge Graph.

 embedding technique
    Technique used in machine learning to represent complex objects (*e.g.,*